kj2013/claff-happydb/README.md

 ## Contents

-This is the open repository for the Scientific Document Summarization Corpus and Annotations contributed to the public by the Web IR / NLP Group at @ the National University of Singapore (WING-NUS) with generous support from Microsoft Research Asia.
+This is the open repository for Affect Understanding in Text and Annotations contributed to the public through the collaboration between Univeristy of Pennsylvania and Megagon Labs and builds upon the HappyDB dataset, comprising human accounts of 'happy moments'.
     ./README.md

 This file.